permafacts/tools/playbook/GENERATE-LIBS.md

 # GENERATE LIBS

-This playbook is a how to on creating libraries in this monorepo.
-See (adding video arweave link here later)
+This playbook is a how to on creating libraries in this monorepo. [video](https://arweave.net/gCKPeiHZpJtvrrl8A_tvpl7gaH_3w7k1U84aailvKS8)

 ## Generate Svelte Library